How to Fix a Sticky Sliding Glass Door

 My door has rollers at the top, not the bottom.
 Is the fix the same?
 Some doors hang from the top track on rollers.
 Same principle: clean the track, lubricate, adjust if necessary.

 How long do sliding door rollers last?
-10–20 years for quality rollers.
+10-20 years for quality rollers.
 Bargain rollers may need replacement in 5 years.
+If yours are original to the house and the house is older than your kids, it’s probably time.

 My door is making a screeching noise.
 That’s metal-on-metal: roller bearings are worn out, or the roller is sliding directly on the track.
 Time for replacement.

 A properly maintained sliding glass door should open and close with one finger.
-If yours requires effort, the fix is almost always cleaning + lubricating + adjusting — in that order.
+If yours requires effort, the fix is almost always cleaning + lubricating + adjusting, in that order.
 Reserve roller replacement for doors that are genuinely beyond a tune-up.
 Either way, it’s a 20-minute job that brings the door back to like-new operation.